idiv-biodiversity/ansible-role-screen-switch/README.md

 Role Variables
 --------------
-A description of available variables is givven below, along with default values (see `defaults/main.yml`):
+A description of available variables is given below, along with default values (see `defaults/main.yml`):

 When to switch on the screen.
 ```